hepapi/knowledge-hub/README.md

 | [Material for MkDocs](https://squidfunk.github.io/mkdocs-material/) | Material theme for mkDocs |

 ### Steps to run it locally

+!!!
+Note About Static Files(images, pdfs, etc.)
+    Put your static assets into [github.com/hepapi/knowledge-hub-assets](https://github.com/hepapi/knowledge-hub-assets) repository.
+    Then, you can reference them in your markdown files like this:
+    ```markdown
+    #TODO: add example
+    ```

 1. Make sure `python3` is installed
 1. Install python requirements
     ```bash